Halle Park median real estate price is $119,244, which is less expensive than 91.1% of Tennessee neighborhoods and 91.0% of all U.S. neighborhoods.

 The types of households in a neighborhood can tell a lot about the character and lifestyle of those living here.
 NeighborhoodScout's exclusive analysis reveals that this neighborhood, above nearly every neighborhood in America, has a greater percentage of its residents living alone: 66.7%.
 This is a higher percent living alone than we found in 99.6% of all U.S. neighborhoods.
 Often residents who live alone are new arrivals to an area who are single, and often senior citizens who have lost a spouse.

-In addition, one of the unique characteristics of the Halle Park neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.7% of the neighborhoods in America.
+In addition, the Halle Park neighborhood stands out for having an average per capita income lower than 98.7% of the neighborhoods in the United States.
 Also of note, 74.5% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
 In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

 More people work in manufacturing and as laborers here in the Halle Park neighborhood than in 99.6% of the neighborhoods in America.
 Despite the loss of manufacturing jobs across the nation, this neighborhood remains a place where, compared to other parts of the country, you will find many laborers and manufacturers.